angeltveit/jqueryImageUpload/README.md

 * height - height of the selected image
 * object - the image object
 * data - the image Base64 string
+*
+## PHP server side
+upload the raw data to an SQL-database.
+Output to an image-tag.